New Moon (Elliott Smith album): Background

 In August 2006, an "excited" employee at Kill Rock Stars made a post on the label's official website stating that an extended version of Either/Or would be released in 2006 to commemorate the record's tenth anniversary.
 This information was quickly pulled from the website, as the album was in very early planning stages.
 Eventually, Kill Rock Stars announced that Either/Or: Extended Edition (as it was to be called) had been scrapped in favor of a rarities and unreleased music compilation from Smith's time at the label.

 Mixing for the album was done by Larry Crane, the archivist for Smith's estate.
 The album cover was created by Portland, Oregon artist Mike King, who has produced work for numerous other musicians.

 Track information

 The selections on New Moon are primarily taken from the sessions of Elliott Smith and Either/Or, with some tracks culled from early XO sessions, and a 1996 radio session.

+The mix of the song "New Disaster" was created by digitally combining the vocals from an early take of the song (which suffered from a noise issue with the reel it was recorded onto) with a later, instrumental take of the song.
+It is noted in the album's liner notes that this was the only song completed in this way.

 For the Either/Or record, Smith recorded a song entitled "Pretty Mary K", which is featured on this set.
 However, after scrapping this song, Smith used the title "Pretty Mary K" for a different song on his Figure 8 album.
 Later, while recording From a Basement on the Hill, Smith recorded a new version of the former song under the title "Everything's OK".
 Thus, "Pretty Mary K (Other Version)" on the New Moon set is essentially an early version of "Everything's OK".
 The original versions of the tracks "See You Later" and "Half Right" are both on the album Mic City Sons by Heatmiser, Smith's old band.